leafo/lapis-systemd/README.md

 ### `user`

-The `user` option in the `systemd` configuration block defines the user under which the service will run.
+The `user` option specifies the user under which the service will run.
 This can be particularly useful if you need the service to have specific permissions that are associated with a certain user.

-If the `user` option is not provided in the `systemd` configuration block, the service will not specify a user will run under the default user of the system.
+If the `user` option is not provided,  the service will not specify a user will run under the default user of the system.

 In the configuration example below, the service will run as the user "leafo".